top of page

 Activities to Complement Reading

-After reading a nautical tale, consider these activities to deepen understanding:
+After reading a story, consider these activities to deepen understanding:

 • Art Projects: Have children create their own sea creatures or design a boat using craft supplies.
 This allows them to express their creativity while reinforcing the story's themes.